ezolenko/rollup-plugin-typescript2/README.md

 }
 ```

-The plugin inherits all compiler options and file lists from your `tsconfig.json` file.
-If your tsconfig has another name or another relative path from the root directory, see `tsconfigDefaults`, `tsconfig` and `tsconfigOverride` options below.
-This also allows for passing in different tsconfig files depending on your build target.
+This plugin inherits all compiler options and file lists from your `tsconfig.json` file.
+If your `tsconfig` has another name or another relative path from the root directory, see `tsconfigDefaults`, `tsconfig`, and `tsconfigOverride` options below.
+This also allows for passing in different `tsconfig` files depending on your build target.

-#### Some compiler options are forced
+### Some compiler options are forced

 * `noEmitHelpers`: false
 * `importHelpers`: true